 We modulate $\varepsilon_1(t)$ as in Eq.
 (13).
-Given that the arming time does not factor into the readout time, we begin our simulation for A&L, shown in Fig. 5b, with a preloaded cavity, and simulate the readout dynamics following the release of the cloaking mechanism.
+Given that the arming time does not factor into the readout time, we begin our simulation for arm-and-longitudinal, shown in Fig. 5(b), with a preloaded cavity, and simulate the readout dynamics following the release of the cloaking mechanism.